epoch8/datapipe-examples/openai_inference/readme.md

 ## Prerequisites

 - Python 3.x
-- Poetry for dependency management
+- Poetry for dependency management (https://python-poetry.org/)

 ## Setup

 1. Clone this repository.
-2. Navigate to this directory.
+2. Navigate to this directory (`cd openai_inference/`)
+3. Activate virtual environment using Poetry (`poetry shell`)
-3. Install dependencies using Poetry (poetry install)
+4. Install dependencies using Poetry (`poetry install`)
-4. Set your OpenAI API key in the script.
+5. Set your OpenAI API key in the script.

 ## Usage
 To run the example: